JayanathP/aps-tutorial-postman/DA4ACAD/instructions/task-1.md

 ## Create an App

-1. Follow the instructions on the tutorial [Create an App](https://aps.autodesk.com/en/docs/oauth/v1/tutorials/create-app/).
+1. Follow the instructions on the tutorial [Create an App](https://aps-stg.autodesk.com/en/docs/oauth/v2/tutorials/create-app/).
- When specifying details of the app,  select "Design Automation API" and "Data Management API".
+ When specifying **API Access**, ensure that "Design Automation API" and "Data Management API" are selected.

-2. Jot down the Client ID and Client Secret of the app you created.
+2. Note down the Client ID and Client Secret of the app you created.

 ## Save Client ID and Client Secret to Postman Environment Variables